• About Us

 What you need

-First of all, let’s look at what you’ll need to get on one of these courses.
-In both cases, you’ll need to have a master’s degree in nursing, clean nursing licenses, extensive clinical experience, and, if English is not your first language, a TOEFL or IELTS assessment.
-For a PhD, however, you will also need to provide a written statement describing your research goals, and you’ll need to find a faculty member who can supervise you.
+First, consider what you’ll need to get on one of these courses.
+You’ll need a master’s degree in nursing, clean nursing licenses, extensive clinical experience, and a TOEFL or IELTS assessment if English is not your first language.
+For a Ph.D., however, you will also need to provide a written statement describing your research goals, and you’ll need to find a faculty member who can supervise you.

 The work involved

+A Ph.D. primarily focuses on research, and there’s no such requirement.
 In a DNP, the focus is on practical skills, which means you’ll need to put in at least 1,000 hours of clinical practice.
-A Ph.D., it’s primarily focused on research, and there’s no such requirement.
-If you compare DNP to PhD students, you’ll find that the latter spend much of their time working from home.
-Indeed, online Ph.D. courses are available at Wilkes University, which is much more practical for people based in remote locations and domestic care responsibilities.
+If you compare DNP to Ph.D. students, you’ll find that the latter spend much of their time working from home.
+Indeed, online Ph.D. courses are available at Wilkes University, which is much more practical for people based in remote locations and with domestic care responsibilities.
 Ph.D. students do, however, have to be good self-starters.

 What it takes

-Both DNP and Ph.D. programs can be taken on either a part-time or a full-time basis.
-As a rule, the former takes between one and four years and the latter between three and six years to complete.
-A Ph.D. requires completing a dissertation, and it’s important to get to grips with this early on to stay on top of the work.
-A DNP, meanwhile, is less flexible and can be quite physically demanding but works well when it can be fitted in with your day to day working practice.
+DNP and Ph.D. programs can be taken on either a part-time or a full-time basis.
+As a rule, the former takes one to four years and the latter between three and six years to complete.
+A Ph.D. requires completing a dissertation, and getting to grips with this early on is important to stay on top of the work.
+A DNP, meanwhile, is less flexible and can be quite physically demanding but works well when it can be fitted in with your day-to-day working practice.

 What you’ll qualify for

-DNPs are centered on building up leadership skills and advancing the quality of nursing on a practical level, so they’re an excellent choice if you see yourself running a department someday or if you want to take a leading role in designing and developing clinical trials.
+DNPs are centered on building up leadership skills and practically advancing nursing quality, so they’re an excellent choice if you see yourself running a department someday or if you want to lead in designing and developing clinical trials.
 PhDs focus more specifically on academia and are ideal if you want to do more theoretical work or move into a career with a heavy focus on research.

 Prospects

-With both the qualifications offering great prospects, there are many good reasons to take the plunge – make sure that you choose the one that will work best for you.
+With both qualifications offering great prospects, there are many good reasons to take the plunge – make sure you choose the one that will work best for you.

 Previous Post